Bonny Hills

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bonny Hills has 27 active public transport stops, all of which are bus stops.
-These stops are served by 29 different routes that collectively facilitate 246 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 223 meters from the nearest stop.
+These stops are served by 29 different routes that together facilitate 246 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located 223 meters from the nearest stop.
+As a predominantly residential area, most residents commute outward.
+Cars remain the primary mode of transportation, used by 95% of residents.
+On average, there are 1.7 vehicles per dwelling in Bonny Hills, which is higher than the regional average.

 Frequently Asked Questions - Transport